 Set Up a Central Control Panel

 If you want it like that, you can control all your smart accessories from your smartphone, but things could get awkward when you’re not around it.
 Thus, we recommend having a central hub from where you can dictate to all your automated items.
-The best option is to go with a smart hub which basically serves as the nerve center of your smart home, linking all assorted accessories together for easier control.
-Insteon Hub, Wink Hub 2 and the Samsung SmartThings Hub are some of the most common home automation hubs in the market.
+The best option is to go with a smart hub, which serves as the nerve center of your smart home, linking all assorted accessories together for easier control.
+Insteon Hub, Wink Hub 2, and the Samsung SmartThings Hub are some of the most common home automation hubs in the market.
 Just make sure to check whether the hub you like is compatible with the type of accessories you have.

 If you don’t have enough bucks to buy a decent hub, which is quite expensive, to be fair, you can buy a smart speaker and use it as a makeshift hub.
-Smart speakers are made with the best technology that not only allows you to link up a number of home items but also allows you to give verbal instructions.
+Smart speakers are made with the best technology that not only allows you to link up several home items but also allows you to give verbal instructions.
 Right now, the most popular smart speakers are Amazon Echo, Google Home Max, and Apple HomePod.
 May we also mention that, if you only possess basic accessories, a smart speaker and your smartphone are good enough to control your entire home.